 So before you join, let’s see what we have in store.

 If there’s even anything that you can actually buy.

 There is no tangible product associated with iBuumerang but rather a discount service.

-Most of you have probably seen some kind or presentation as that is part of what is offered as a member of iBuumerang.
+Most of you have probably seen some kind of presentation as that is part of what is offered as a member of iBuumerang.

-You get the savings, the chance to offer savings, a website with the fancy presentation, and most especially the chance to make money by sharing it with others.
+You get the savings, the chance to offer savings, a website with a fancy presentation, and most especially, the chance to make money by sharing it with others.

-You also get other benefits that kind of intrigued me but then it reminded me of the same exact thing when I was with the other two travel MLMs I was apart of.
+You also get other benefits that intrigued me, but then it reminded me of the same exact thing when I was with the other two travel MLMs I was a part of.